Radiation Therapy in India

 Mobetron is used to deliver electron IORT radiation.

-But as it is costly only few hospitals are able to use this approach.
+But as it is costly, only a few hospitals such as cancer hospitals in Mumbai can use this approach.

 However, it costs lower than the electron IORT.

-Many hospitals and centres have HDR system that can be transported to the operation room when HDR-IORT is needed.
+Many cancer hospitals in Banglore have HDR system that can be transported to the operation room when HDR-IORT is needed.

 However, it does require a shielded operation room to deliver HDR-IORT.

 During this procedure, the penetration is limited, typically either ½ cm to 1 cm depth.

 It sometimes requires extensive surgery because of the limited penetration of the radiation.